 Amy graduated from AUT in Auckland in 2005 and has been working as a physiotherapist ever since.

-She has worked in a variety of hospital and private practise settings throughout Australia and the UK, and has travelled to over 70 countries.
+She has worked in a variety of hospital and private practice settings throughout Australia and the UK, and has travelled to over 70 countries.

-Amy has returned home and has dedicated the past 2 years setting up a physiotherapy service to smaller rural areas that would otherwise not have this service available.
+Amy has returned home and has dedicated the past few years setting up a physiotherapy service to smaller rural areas that would otherwise not have this service available.

 She is dedicated to bringing under serviced communities the services they are entitled to.

 Amy’s passion is to help under developed areas and is looking forward to expanding Physio Direct internationally to help many more communities who have limited services.